What musical experience most set you on the path to a career in radio?

 Why public rather than commercial radio?

 I’ve only ever worked in public radio and I recognize what a privilege it is.
 We get to take risks here that our commercial colleagues can’t afford to, even though a lot of them are music lovers, too.
 We get to help propel emerging bands and artists to a level where commercial stations will pay attention to them.
 We’re allowed to play music that’s really meaningful to our listeners.
 The difference is member support, and I’ll never take that for granted.
 Our members are everything.

 How do you spend your time when you’re not spinning records on the air?

 I’m actually pretty boring.
 Because I work a lot of live music events for KUTX, when I’m not working, I just want to watch Netflix and hang out with my spouse and kid.
 I rarely stay up past 11.
 I got a degree in Creative Writing, so occasionally I write.
 Lately, I’ve gotten into baking.
 I think it’s not long before I start telling kids to get off my lawn.

 Finish the sentence: “Austin Music Is ….”

 … the sound of home.
-I enjoyed my years in Minnesota, but there were some dark days in the middle of winter there.
-I’d be listening to Sir Douglas Quintet or Spoon or Freddy Fender while trudging through the snow, and it would conjure in my mind a backyard barbecue on a warm day with everybody drinking Lone Star tallboys, and I’d come close to tears.
+I enjoyed my years in Minnesota, but there were some days where homesickness would get the best of me.
+I’d be listening to Sir Douglas Quintet or Spoon or Freddy Fender while trudging through the snow, it would conjure in my mind a backyard barbecue on a warm day with everybody drinking Lone Star tallboys, and I’d come close to tears.
 (Or sometimes I’d actually cry, and the tears would literally freeze on my face.)
 Texas is just where I belong.
-These are my people.